Sir Michael Rocks: 2018–19: Mystery School & Livestream

 Entering a new musical era.
-The artist has linked up with Owen Bones to create a new group called MYSTERY SCHOOL to form an experimental electronic hip-hop duo. released their self-titled debut, Mystery School EP.
-The whole campaign leading up to this release has led to Owen Bones and Sir Michael Rocks on Twitch for these "Sudden Death" segments.
-Where they give themselves a half hour to create a beat from scratch with at least one verse on it.
+The artist has linked up with Owen Bones to create a new group called MYSTERY SCHOOL to form an experimental electronic hip-hop duo.
+In February 2019, they released their self-titled debut EP, Mystery School.
+The campaign leading up to this release consisted of Owen Bones and Sir Michael Rocks on Twitch for "Sudden Death" segments, where they gave themselves half an hour to create a beat from scratch with at least one verse on it.

 Style and genre

 Equipment

 As a music producer, Rocks has been known to use the music software program Reason from Propellerhead Software.

 Sound, lyrics and influences

 Stated by Hot New Hip Hop in May 2012, "His laidback flow is definitely a good fit for Curren$y's Jet Life Recordings... but you really can't compare Mikey Rocks to other rappers because his flow and sound are so different from what is constantly heard nowadays; staying with the fresh theme, listening to Sir Michael Rocks' rap is like a breath of fresh air."
 He stated in late 2012 about his rhymes, "I just write something that I or my friends would listen to.
 Nine out of ten times if we like it, other people will fuck with it."